Thelastblackpearl/rainfall_monitor/docs/help/errors.md

             * sudo truncate -s 0 /var/log/syslog
     * then free up some space by removing unnecessary data or packages

+* add device to zerotier: Follow the instructions on [Zerotier for Raspberry Pi Tutorial](https://pimylifeup.com/raspberry-pi-zerotier/).
+Go to  [Zerotier](https://my.zerotier.com/) platform and login with the credentials shared via email/open project to monitor/connect to device IPs.

 ### Running the script as service

 ```bash